DP WORLD UK

 What is the DP World Low Carbon Truck Programme and who can participate?

-The Low Carbon Truck Programme (LCTP) is a pioneering initiative that supports HGV fleet operators in the UK in reducing transport emissions.
+Phase 1 - The Low Carbon Truck Programme (LCTP) is a pioneering initiative that supports HGV fleet operators in the UK in reducing transport emissions.
 Participants gain discounted access to Hydrotreated Vegetable Oil (HVO), a renewable, low-carbon diesel compatible with existing trucks, and attend carbon literacy training.
-The programme is open to any company with HGVs moving through DP World London Gateway or Southampton ports at least 90 times over three months, helping operators make tangible progress towards reducing their Scope 1 and Scope 3 carbon emissions.
+LCTP is helping operators make tangible progress towards reducing their Scope 1 and Scope 3 carbon emissions.

-How do I participate in the trial?
+How do I sign up to the programme?

-To participate, you must:
+To participate in the LCTP, you must:

 - Complete the official registration form